March 2021 Miyagi earthquake: Impact

-The earthquake caused 11 minor injuries in the prefectures of Iwate, Miyagi and Fukushima Many of the injured were from Miyagi Prefecture.
+The earthquake caused 11 minor injuries in the prefectures of Iwate, Miyagi and Fukushima.
+Many of the injured were from Miyagi Prefecture.
 Four individuals from Sendai, Miyagi endured slight injuries.
 In Morioka, Iwate, a woman fell and suffered cuts.
 Two elderly women aged 90 and 70 sustained minor head and shoulder injuries respectively when they were struck by furniture in Iwanuma, Miyagi.
 There was one injury each reported in Date, Ishinomaki, Kesennuma and Tōno.

 Power outages were reported in some parts of Tohoku, forcing the suspension of bullet train services by the East Japan Railway Company.
 In Shiogama, a 6 m wall supporting an inclined surface breached and collapsed during the earthquake.

 As a precaution, authorities from the Tohoku Electric Power utility shut down the Onagawa Nuclear Power Plant whilst the Tokyo Electric Power Company checked the conditions at the Fukushima Daiichi Nuclear Power Plant.
 No radiation anomalies or changes in cooling water levels were detected at the power plant.

+A New Japan Pro Wrestling event in Sendai was temporarily halted mid-match due to the earthquake, which was captured by cameras recording the show.
+The event resumed approximately half an hour later after safety checks were carried out.